-Well, there has been a lot of highs and lows on our one year journey.
+Well, there has been a lot of highs and lows on our one-year journey.
 Ever heard the saying "don't mix business with pleasure".
-WELP! *Deon Cole voice*, we've heard it before but 2019 takes the cake for how many times we've had to hear it.
-Either way, we said to each other “let's get sh*t done, together and don't worry about what everyone else is saying because we know that as a couple we can endure this.
+WELP! *Deon Cole voice*, we've heard it before, but 2019 takes the cake for how many times we've had to hear it.
+Either way, we said to each other, "let's get sh*t done, together and don't worry about what everyone else is saying because we know that as a couple we can endure this.
 "LOL to ourselves one year ago. 😂

 After the official launch of our MVP (Minimum Viable Product) for our site hustlworks.ca, we started to speak with potential clients that aligned with our mission and vision.
 This meant attending in-person meetings and having phone meetings together.
-Keep in mind we both have to know how to conduct ourselves individually during each meeting, but this also served as the first time we would see each other in this type of (business) setting.
+Keep in mind we both have to know how to conduct ourselves individually during each meeting, but this also served as the first time we would see each other in this (side hustle) setting.
 Cakewalk right?
-Well no, lol — we're kidding.
-We were both amazed at how well we were able to feed off each other's energy; it was truly incredible.
-We drove home from our meeting at Yorkdale Mall, both filled with excitement and couldn't believe that we were so in sync.
+Well, no, lol — we're kidding.
+We were both amazed at how well we could feed off each other's energy; it was truly incredible.
+We drove home from our meeting at Yorkdale Mall, both filled with excitement, and we couldn't believe that we were so in sync.
 So what the heck was everyone talking about with the whole "don't mix business with pleasure" statement? 🤷🏽♀️🤷🏾♂️

-But we worked hard, and worked together.
+But we worked hard and worked together.
 We put differences aside and focused on what made us strong as a couple — this is what made us better business partners.
-One thing we both know how to do well, is solve a problem!
-We made a joint calendar and started adding "business dates” so that we could a set out time to work on our business (evenings, past the kids' bedtime - have to work in family time too) 🗓.
-We created a content creation and posting schedule that worked for the both of us.
+One thing we both know how to do well solves a problem!
+We made a joint calendar and started adding "business dates" to set out time to work on our business (evenings, past the kids' bedtime - have to work in family time too) 🗓.
+We created a content creation and posting schedule that worked for both of us.

-This is how we've been operating for the last 6 months when we got serious about where the business was going and our "plan of attack" for growth.
-Will things get harder along the way?
+This is how we've been operating for the last 6-months when we got serious about where the business was going and our "plan of attack" for growth.
+Will things get more challenging along the way?
 Probably.
 But something worth having never comes easy, and we're here for the ride 🚘.